bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_rational_arma.md

     \end{cases}
 \end{equation}

-While the auto-correlation function for an AR process results in a set of linear equations which can be easily solved by a matrix  inversion, this is not the case for the MA process, as can be observed from equation (22).
+While the auto-correlation function for an AR process results in a set of linear equations which can be easily solved by a matrix  inversion, this is not the case for the MA process, as can be observed from equation (\ref{eq:MAac}).

 ### Power spectral density of an MA($q$) process